JAlcocerT/JAlcocerT/content/blog/da-knowledge-management.md

 2. Mostly Flat, Hierarchy Optional or Supported

 - **SilverBullet**: Stores Markdown notes as flat files; folder hierarchies can be used but are not required or mandatory.
 The core is file-based, with high customization, and is considered a flat-file "second brain".[4]
 - **Logseq**: Mainly keeps notes as flat Markdown or Org-mode files on your filesystem.
-Hierarchical linking and block referencing are possible, but each "page" is essentially a flat file.[1]
+Hierarchical linking and block referencing are possible, but each "page" is essentially a flat file.
+With [Android app](#faq).

 ![Silverbullet with cloudflare](/blog_img/selfh/kb/silverbullet-dns-cf.png)